tunks/scala-scratchpad/category-theory/README.md

 Example: logging to a mutable log

-We can cheat a little bit and implementation a log that does something other than simply collecting log messages in memory.
+We can cheat a little bit and implement a log that does something other than simply collecting log messages in memory.

 ```scala
 trait Log { def append(level: String, message: String): Log }